ushahidi/minisite/README.md

           $this->block = $block;
      }
 ``````
-- Go to resources\views\site\public.blade.php to add the block into the website layout.
+- Go to Modules\Minisite\Resources\views\site\public.blade.php to add the block into the website layout.
      - Example of using the component (notice the x and the name of the block)
      ``````
           <x-whatsapp-group :block='$block'></x-whatsapp-group>